-Strong evidence associates quality, safety and sustainability of maternity care with high-quality leadership (Alderwick et al., 2018).
-Findings from research on MUs emphasised how well-functioning midwifery units are often characterised by strong, transformational leadership (McCourt et al., 2011, 2014).
-In the UK, this kind of leadership is often provided by consultant midwives and a recent study of uptake of midwifery units found that services with a consultant midwife in a lead role were also more likely to have good uptake of the unit (Walsh et al., 2018).
+Strong evidence associates quality, safety and sustainability of maternity care with high-quality leadership (Alderwick et al. 2018).
+Findings from research on MUs emphasised how well-functioning midwifery units are often characterised by strong, transformational leadership (McCourt et al, 2011; McCourt et al, 2014).
+In the UK, this kind of leadership is often provided by consultant midwives and a recent study of uptake of midwifery units found that services with a consultant midwife in a lead role were also more likely to have good uptake of the unit (Walsh et al, 2018, In Press).